sriramthota1/Esync/Sprint-1.md

 - Designed the Login Component
 - Designed the Sign Up Component
 - Implemented Login and Registration of users by simulating a Fake REST API using JSON server
-- Designed the Pages for modules mentioned in user stories
+- Designed the dashboard page for modules mentioned in user stories

 <hr>
 <h2>Tasks Accomplished in the Back-end</h2>